acoppes/acoppes/site/_drafts/tdd-games.markdown

 _By feature I normally mean a new horizontal mechanic, for example jumping, and by content I mean an specific game element that could have new mechanics, for example an enemy that bounces on the screen._

-## Abstract Example: adding double jump to character
+## A design example: double jump

-At some point of the development of a platformer game we decided we want to add a double jump to the main character.
+Suppose that, at some point of the development of a platformer game, we decided we want to add a double jump.

-Asking myself different questions helps me in defining how I want this feature to behave and the different cases I could use to validate what I want.
+There are multiple ways of adding that feature.
+Asking myself different questions helps me in defining how I want it to behave and the different cases I could use to validate what I want.

 * Do I want to be able to jump at any time during the jump?
 * Do I want to allow a jump if I fall from a platform or double jump in that case?
 * Do I want the second jump to be the same as the initial one or different (faster, less height, etc)?

-This process help in the design of the feature, the game and the code.
+This process is shaping the design of the feature, the game and the code.

 For the first question, suppose I only want to allow a double jump if the player presses the jump button while the character is going up, before starting to fall.